subvisual/subvisual.com/src/posts/2016-04-26-ruby-bits-br-delegation.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/146/image@2x.jpg
 tags:
   - development
-intro: "If you've been writing Object Oriented code for a while (or any code really),"
+intro:
+  If you've been writing Object Oriented code for a while, you're probably familiar with expressions such as DRY, the Law of Demeter or Composition over Inheritance.
+One thing they all have in common is that the can be followed by using delegation.
 ---

 If you've been writing Object Oriented code for a while (or any code really),